- Asked by: Douglas Lumsden, MSP for North East Scotland, Scottish Conservative and Unionist Party

 Answered by Dorothy Bain on 3 December 2024

-To ask the Scottish Government what the process is for auditing the quality of post-mortem examinations conducted in Aberdeen.
+To ask the Scottish Government what steps are being taken to reduce the reported backlog of post-mortem examinations in Aberdeen.

 Answer